user18130814200115-2/groffscripts/README.md

 Generates a largely empty, unnumbered page with a block of text in the centre.

 #### .BOLD/.ITALIC
-Prints $1 as bold/italic with $2 immediately following and $3 immidiately preceding teh previous font.
+Prints $1 as bold/italic with $2 immediately following and $3 immediately preceding the previous font.

 #### .REFER
 Loads my default settings for the REFER preprocessor including sorting, brackets and the database file.